Childhood, Youth and Education Studies BA (Hons)

 What you'll study

-The first year will introduce you to the key themes within the degree including childhood and youth in context, theory and practice of education and skills for working with children and young people.
+Your first year will introduce you to key themes within the degree.
 You will begin to develop an understanding of some of the challenges faced by children and young people including safeguarding, exclusion and social justice.
 You will also consider the impact of digital media, technology and popular culture on children and young people’s development.

 Modules

-The second year builds on first year themes, exploring the major disciplines of psychology, sociology and approaches to research within education.
-This also includes an introduction to professional experience spanning the first semester in a children’s and or young people’s setting.
-The types of placements may vary significantly, reflecting the range of interests on the course, but you will have an opportunity to access a wide range of practical support and signposting to help you find the right placement for you2.
+Your second year builds on first year themes, exploring the major disciplines of psychology, sociology and approaches to research within education.
+This also includes an introduction to professional experience spanning the first semester in a children’s and/or young people’s setting.
 Examples of work undertaken by previous students include teaching or SEN support within a primary school, pastoral and mentoring support in a secondary school, youth support work in community settings and play therapy within a hospital setting.

 Modules